 Source: NMI H&W Sensient Survey 2017

-Importance of Plant-Based Food Colouring
+Importance of Plant-Based Food Coloring

-In many parts of Asia, carmine is a less than ideal colour because of the fast growing demand for packaged food products with Halal certification.
+In many parts of Asia, carmine is a less than ideal color because of the fast growing demand for packaged food products with Halal certification.
 Given the population and growth in countries like Indonesia, this is hardly surprising and something we expect to become more of a global norm.
 Likewise, in many parts of the world, notably in Europe, North America, and certain parts of Asia, the trend is towards plant based or vegetarian food products.
 All of these factors affect the appeal of carmine going forward.

-Despite its drawbacks, carmine today is still a widely used natural food colour.
+Despite its drawbacks, carmine today is still a widely used natural food color.
 It exhibits strong heat and light stability and tends to resist migrating or bleeding better than typical alternatives.
 However, given the ongoing advancements in purification and extraction, along with the development of novel sources, I suspect we will see a shift away from both carmine and cochineal over time.

 At Sensient, our R&D program is actively working on natural color and coloring food options able to replace carmine effectively at competitive cost-in-use levels.
 In fact, we began the journey about two years ago with solutions for ice cream and frozen novelties in the European market.
 You can expect more natural reds in the very near future as well.